valeriocomo/slides-angular-signals-from-zero-to-hero/pages/02-the-concepts-behind.md

 layout: quote
 ---

-# The difference between Signals and RxJS is the same between a scalpel and a swiss knife
+# the difference between Signals and RxJS is the same between a scalpel and a swiss knife

 ---
 layout: image